junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 The shortcuts were extremely inconvenient to set up at the time and it didn't have a pleasant cooperation with Goldendict: the word-taking function is blocked.
-Commercial software, and too expensive as well as Mathematica, which could make you go die.
+Commercial software, and as expensive as Mathematica, anyway, I can't afford it as a poor student.
-And there is a very tasteless function: you can modify the pdf in a M$-Word way, but that will generated a pdf with a big watermark: "This PDF was built by Master PDF Editor".
-What if you don't like? **Pay** to eliminate the watermark...
+And there is a very tasteless function: you can modify the pdf in a M$-Word way, but that will generated a pdf with some big watermarks: "This PDF was built by Master PDF Editor".
+What if you don't like? **Pay** to eliminate the watermarks...

 #### Foxit Reader (Linux)